gongahkia/personal-wiki/Haskell.md

     3 -> "Three"
     _ -> "Unknown but also the catch-call wildcard operator"

+-- pattern-matching can technically also be executed on functions -- a function definition can consist of multiple equations, where each equation is matched in order against the arguments until a suitable one is found
+-- here _ serves the same role as the catch-all operator where it evaluates when all other predicate equations fail to be matched

+greet :: String -> String -> String -- type annotation
+greet "Finland" name = "Hei, " ++ name -- case 1
+greet "Italy"   name = "Ciao, " ++ name -- case 2
+greet "England" name = "How do you do, " ++ name -- case 2
+greet _ name = "Hello, " ++ name -- default case

+-- the logical extension is that pattern-matching can occur on any number of arguments as seen below

+login :: String -> String -> String
+login "unicorn73" "f4bulous!" = "unicorn73 logged in"
+login "unicorn73" _ = "wrong password"
+login _ _ = "unknown user"

 -- LOOPS DON'T EXIST
-    -- higher-order functions, recursion, list comprehension are used in place of imperative loop constructs like for or while loops, which Haskell does not have
+    -- higher-order functions, recursion and list comprehension are used in place of imperative loop constructs like for or while loops, which Haskell does not have
+    -- this is in line with most other functional programming paradigms that Haskell adheres to

 -- HIGHER-ORDER FUNCTIONS
     -- map => applies a specified function on each element of an iterable structure and returns the transformed data structure